syntasso/workshop/enhancing-a-promise/README.md

 Kratix and Promises make it much easier to create a platform with high value services the expose high value configuration.
 We spoke about the `xaasRequestPipeline` property in the Promise definition when [we wrote our first Promise](/writing-a-promise/README.md).
 This property is key to enhancing Promises features.

-## Postgres Promise

-Let's enhance a Postgres Promise in response to a critical business need.
+The exercise below is an example of enhancing a Promise as a response to a business need.

 <br>
 <hr>